nobody-famous/alive/README.md

 # Alive: The Average Lisp VSCode Environment

 An attempt to create a Common Lisp extension for VSCode.
-It's still a work in progress, though some basic things are working.
-I wouldn't currently recommend it for doing serious work.
+It's still a work in progress, though getting better.

 The name is partly a self-deprecating take on SLIME's name, but also reflects the goal of the project which is to reach Minimum Viable Product status.
 For VSCode language extensions, there is a lot that is expected for the bare minimum, including formatting, code completion, syntax highlighting, etc. Being a Lisp environment, having REPL integration is required.
 Without that, it's not viable.